raydac/jcp-ai/README.md

 # How it works?

-JAIP is a set of libraries that provide specialized services capable of calling external LLMs to process text.
+JCP-AI is a set of extension libraries that provide specialized services capable of calling external LLMs to process text.
 I’ve added support for LLMs that have official open-source Java clients.
 Currently, it provides connectors for: